 |Rome Guide||Sleeping||Contact Us|

 Through these pages you can reach many different aspects of Ancient Rome.
-The task of covering all aspects of a millennium of the civilization of ancient Rome is almost impossibly big but we have included as many of the salient features as possible.
+The task of covering all aspects of a millennium of the civilization of ancient Rome is almost impossibly big but we have included as many of the salient features as possible and a good number of curiosities.

 The area at the end of the page has been reserved for a public Forum on Ancient Rome.